Coalition for a Liveable Sudbury is a growing voice for a sustainable community.

 We are also on the steering committee of the Wolf Lake Coalition, which is working towards the protection of the largest old growth red pine forest in the world, right here in Greater Sudbury.

 In collaboration with the Greater Sudbury Watershed Alliance and other water stewards, we are strong advocates for our lakes, rivers, creeks, and wetlands.
 Here are some of the results: in 2011, a by-law was put in place to prohibit the use of lawn fertilizers with phosphorus; in 2013 City Council unanimously voted in favour of watershed studies, and in 2015 annual funding was set aside for these studies.
-In 2016, provincial funding was announced for nine subwatershed studies.
-The first will study the Ramsey Lake watershed and will get underway this year.
+In 2016, provincial funding was announced for nine subwatershed studies, which are now underway.

 We continue to advocate for policies and decisions that will protect our water.